 - Optional: 1/4 teaspoon nutmeg

-- Place 6.5 ounces gluten-free graham crackers in a ziploc bag and use a rolling pin to crush crackers into fine crumbs.
+Place the gluten-free graham crackers in a ziplock bag and use a rolling pin to crush the crackers into fine crumbs.

-- Place crumbs in a bowl and add soft butter, sugar and nutmeg.
+Place crumbs in a bowl and add soft butter, sugar, and the optional nutmeg.
 Use a large spatula or your hands to thoroughly combine ingredients.

-- Pour crumb mixture into a 9-inch pie plate or tart pan with a removable bottom.
+Pour the crumb mixture into a 9-inch pie plate or tart pan with a removable bottom.
 Use your fingers to press the crumbs evenly into your pie pan.
 Use a lot of pressure to compact the crumbs as much as possible.
 For extra compaction, use a flat-bottomed water glass to press the crumbs into the bottom of the pan.

-For a baked crust place crust in a preheated oven.
-Bake for about 8 minutes or just until edges of crust start to brown.
+For a baked crust place crust in a preheated oven, bake for about 8 minutes or just until edges of crust start to brown.
 Allow the crust to cool before you add the filling.